edward-prosser/corda/docs/source/operations/operations-networks.rst

 Corda networks
 ==============

 Corda networks are wizzy and fast and clever.
+They include things like

 .. toctree::
   :hidden:
-  :maxdepth: 2
-  :name: ops-network

-  operations/ops-netserv
-  operations/ops-notary
-  operations/ops-oracles
-  operations/ops-update-corda
+  self
+  ops-netserv
+  ops-notary
+  ops-oracles
+  ops-update-corda